Academic Appeals (Regulation XIV)

 If your contact details change during the appeal process, or you have any other relevant change of circumstances (which, for example, mean that your stated preferred outcome is no longer appropriate), you should let the Appeals Team know as soon as possible by sending an email to Studentappeals@lboro.ac.uk or to the member of the Appeals Team dealing with your case.

-13. What happens if my appeal is upheld by the Appeals Team on behalf of the Academic Registrar or the Pro Vice-Chancellor for Teaching?
+15. What happens if my appeal is upheld by the Appeals Team on behalf of the Academic Registrar or by the Pro Vice-Chancellor for Teaching?

 If your appeal is upheld, arrangements will be made for the relevant Programme or Review Board to be reconvened electronically to reconsider its decision as though the information and evidence in your appeal had been brought to its attention at the time it made its initial decision.
-In many cases the decision of the reconvened Board is to allow the appellant whose appeal has been upheld to retake the assessments that were the subject of the appeal on a Repeat First Attempt basis.
+In many cases the decision of the reconvened Board will be to allow you to retake the assessments that were the subject of the appeal on a Permitted Repeat Attempt basis.

 If your appeal is dismissed, you will be advised that here is no further mechanism to review the decision within the University, except for the Student Complaints Procedure, set out in University Ordinance XXXVIII.